 Cornell Restricted Access Data Center (CRADC)

 The majority of restricted data can be remotely accessed using the CRADC computing environment, which securely houses a vast range of restricted and confidential data.
-CISER Secure Data Services team will guide you through the process of establishing your project on CRADC.
+CCSS Secure Data Services team will guide you through the process of establishing your project on CRADC.

 Secure Standalone Enclave

 The Secure Standalone Enclave is used for restricted data that must be contained within a non-networked environment with no printing or data transfer abilities in a locked room.
-CISER Secure Data Services team will help to implement your research project on the Secure Standalone data Enclave to meet the most restrictive data provider requirements.
+CCSS Secure Data Services team will help to implement your research project on the Secure Standalone data Enclave to meet the most restrictive data provider requirements.

 Federal Statistical Research Data Center (FSRDC)